Home Inspection in the Triangle, NC

 A

 When conditions allow, drone roof imaging is used to document roof conditions safely.
-Some roofs may not be walkable due to height, pitch, weather, or material.
+Some roofs may not be safely walkable due to height, pitch, weather, or material.

 Q